6 ways to keep employees engaged with their pension

 When they’ve seen the ‘big picture’, many employees will feel inspired to take a more active role in planning their long-term futures.
 We need to combat the temptation to think auto-enrolment means automatic financial security.
 Instead, employees should be thinking about the amount they’d need to give them the lifestyle they really want in retirement.

-6. The right communication for the right life stage
+5. The right message for the right life stage

-We need to make sure that pensions communications acknowledge the different needs and priorities of employees of all ages.
+Pension communications need to acknowledge the different needs and priorities of employees of all ages.

 - With younger workers, concentrate your communications on saving in general – the word ‘retirement’ is likely to be a turn-off.
 The pension scheme should be positioned as a part of the whole package you offer – and don’t forget to emphasis the fact that you pay into their pot as well as themselves.